psyb0t/go-config-parser/README.md

 ### Important

 Because of the way the underlying `viper` package works, environment variables only get recognised if there is either a value for it in a config file or if it can be found in the default values.
-In order for environment values to properly work with your desired structure make sure to pass in a complete map with defaults even with zero falues for all.
+In order for environment values to properly work with your desired structure make sure to pass in a complete map with defaults even with zero values for all.

 ## Example